CheSenna/SSP2/README.md

 ## Introduction

 This project is a comprehensive e-commerce solution with an integrated Customer Relationship Management (CRM) system.
-It is designed to streamline the book-selling process by providing customers with a seamless shopping experience and empowering businesses to manage customer relationships and sales activities effectively.
+It is designed to streamline the PC sales and part retail process by providing customers with a seamless shopping experience and empowering businesses to manage customer relationships and sales activities effectively.

 ## Features

-- User-friendly e-commerce website for browsing and purchasing books.
+- User-friendly e-commerce website for browsing and purchasing PCs, laptops and other peripherals.
-- Advanced search functionality based on titles, authors, genres, and keywords.
+- Advanced search functionality based on brands and keywords.
-- Detailed book descriptions and availability status.
+- Detailed product descriptions.
-- Secure and reliable payment options.
 - CRM system for efficient customer relationship management.
-- Centralized customer data, including contact information and purchase history.
+- Centralized customer data.
-- Personalized recommendations and targeted marketing campaigns.
-- Order management with real-time order status tracking.
+- Order management with order status tracking.
 - Customer support with communication history for faster issue resolution.
 - Analytics and reporting capabilities for data-driven decision-making.